Why Did ASRock Put a Spinning Gear on the X590 Taichi? We Don't Know, Either

 The new Z590 Taichi brings a couple of improvements over the Z490 model.
 Although the Z590 Taichi has lost a power phase in its power delivery subsystem (14 phases vs 15 phases), the new power chokes are rated for 90A instead of the 60A ones on the Z490 Taichi.

-Of course, there are also the PCIe 4.0 M.2 ports and PCIe x16 expansion slots on the Z590 Taichi and the upgraded Wi-Fi 6E and Bluetooth 5.2 connectivity, which aren't present on the Z490 Taichi.
+Of course, there's also the PCIe 4.0 M.2 ports and PCIe x16 expansion slots on the Z590 Taichi and the upgraded Wi-Fi 6E and Bluetooth 5.2 connectivity that aren't present on the Z490 Taichi.

 The Z590 Taichi hasn't landed at retailers yet, since Intel's 11th Generation Rocket Lake-S processors aren't out either.
 Nevertheless, the Z590 Taichi is expected to debut with a $429.99 price tag.
 For comparison, the Z490 Taichi normally sells for $369.99.
 Therefore, ASRock slaps on a $60 premium for the Z590 Taichi compared to the previous motherboard.
 In reality, considering the feature set, ASRock's pricing for the Z590 model isn't asking too much.